jaraco/keyring/README.rst

 =======================================

 It is possible to use the SecretService backend on Linux systems without X11 server available (only D-Bus is required).
-To do that, you need the
-following:
+In this case:

 * Install the `GNOME Keyring`_ daemon.
 * Start a D-Bus session, e.g. run ``dbus-run-session -- sh`` and run